Inoshas/Outfit-Today/README.md

 ![me](https://github.com/Inoshas/Outfit-Today/blob/main/Out_fit.gif)

 Now you're ready to confidently embrace the outdoors, fully equipped with an outfit that matches the weather.
 Whether you manually enter your location or opt for automatic access, our outfit selector is here to streamline your clothing decisions.
 Enjoy your outdoor activities comfortably and with ease!

+## Enabling JavaScript in Your Web Browser

+JavaScript is a fundamental scripting language for web development, and it's essential to ensure that websites and web applications work correctly.
+If you encounter issues with a website or web app not functioning as expected, it's possible that JavaScript is disabled in your web browser.
+This guide provides step-by-step instructions for enabling JavaScript in popular web browsers.

+#### Google Chrome

+1. Open Google Chrome.

+2. Click on the three vertical dots in the upper-right corner to open the menu.

+3. Select "Settings."

+4. Scroll down and click on "Privacy and security" in the left sidebar.

+5. Under "Privacy and security," click on "Site settings."

+6. Scroll down to find "JavaScript" and click on it.

+7. Toggle the switch next to "Allowed (recommended)" to enable JavaScript.

+#### Mozilla Firefox

+1. Open Mozilla Firefox.

+2. Click on the three horizontal lines (menu icon) in the upper-right corner to open the menu.

+3. Select "Options."

+4. In the left sidebar, click on "Privacy & Security."

+5. Under the "Permissions" section, find "JavaScript" and ensure the checkbox next to "Enable JavaScript" is checked.

+#### Microsoft Edge

+Microsoft Edge typically has JavaScript enabled by default.
+However, if you need to check or adjust the settings:

+1. Open Microsoft Edge.

+2. Click on the three horizontal dots in the upper-right corner to open the menu.

+3. Select "Settings."

+4. Scroll down and click on "Cookies and site permissions."

+5. Click on "JavaScript."

+6. Ensure the switch next to "Allowed" is in the "On" position.

+#### Safari (macOS)

+JavaScript is enabled by default in Safari.
+If you've disabled it and want to enable it again:

+1. Open Safari.

+2. Click on "Safari" in the menu bar at the top-left corner.

+3. Select "Preferences."

+4. Click on the "Security" tab.

+5. Ensure the checkbox next to "Enable JavaScript" is checked.